DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/format.md

 - **Numeric**
 Converted to the Number format, except for *"largeNumber"*, which is exported without formatting.

 - **Currency**
 Converted to the Currency format.

 - **Date-Time**
-Converted to the Date or Time formats depending on the cell value
+Converted to the Date or Time format, depending on the cell value.
-Exceptions: the *"quarter"* and *"quarterAndYear"* types are exported as Short date and the *"minute"* and *"millisecond"* formats that are exported as Long time.
+Exceptions: *"quarter"* and *"quarterAndYear"* are exported as Short date; *"minute"* and *"millisecond"* formats that are exported as Long time.

 - **Function**
 Cannot be converted automatically.
 Assign this function to the [customizeText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#customizeText) option instead of the **format** option.

 - [Custom format string](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String)
 Cannot be converted, the cell value is exported without formatting.
 To export this format, return the formatted string from the [customizeText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#customizeText) callback as follows: